yanghonggui12581/MLF_final_project/README.md

 The following paragraph shows six correlation matrix, the first paragraph contains all the factors, and the remaining five correlation matrices correspond to the five partitions of factors in method 3 (module based data model).

+a.
+Correlation_all

 ![image](figure/Correlation_all.png)

+b.
+Correlation_financial

 ![image](figure/Correlation_financial.png)

+c.
+Correlation_internal

 ![image](figure/Correlation_internal.png)

+d.
+Correlation_AA_only

 ![image](figure/Correlation_AA_only.png)

+e.
+Correlation_BB_only

 ![image](figure/Correlation_BB_only.png)

+f.
+Correlation_Segment

 ![image](figure/Correlation_Segment.png)